The Insurance Company Paid For Opioids, But Not Cold Therapy

 "Physician or patient anecdotes of good results are the least compelling evidence to payers," Dana Macher, vice president of reimbursement and market access at Avalere Health, a health care consulting firm, told me in an email.
 "Bottom line is that it is all about the evidence.
 The gold standard is multiple randomized controlled clinical trials.
 Devices rarely have this information due to the fact that they do not (many cannot) invest the sums of money required.
 Lower-quality data or no published data is likely to result in non-coverage."

-Then I contacted the people at Game Ready, who cited five studies that show benefits for knee- and hip-surgery patients provided by this system compared to passive ice therapy.
-These benefits include: reduced consumption of narcotics; improvement of measurable physical therapy milestones; reduced pain and swelling; increased postoperative function; and improved patient satisfaction with the recovery process.
+Then I contacted the people at Game Ready, who cited five studies that show benefits for knee- and hip-surgery patients provided by this system compared with passive ice therapy.
+These benefits include reduced consumption of narcotics; improvement of measurable physical therapy milestones; reduced pain and swelling; increased postoperative function; and improved patient satisfaction with the recovery process.
 I sent my insurance company links to the abstracts for these studies.

-Cigna wrote back.
+Cigna replied.
 "Our coverage policies for medications, medical procedures and medical devices are based on an extensive examination of peer-reviewed clinical studies, journal articles and guidelines from professional medical societies," wrote Dr. Julie Kessel, head of Cigna's Coverage Policy Unit, via email.
 "Currently, the clinical evidence for the Game Ready device does not support its coverage, as its benefits over applying ice to the injured area have not yet been established.
 However, our coverage policies are typically reviewed annually and can be updated based on new clinical evidence."

-Tomasina Barton, senior vice president of marketing at Game Ready, says she doesn't know if private insurance companies have seen her company's clinical studies or use them in relation to their coverage policies.
+Tomasina Barton, senior vice president of marketing at Game Ready, says she doesn't know whether private insurance companies have seen her company's clinical studies or use them in relation to their coverage policies.

 "Holistically, we would want an insurance company to look at the overall quality and cost of care," she says.
 "Hospitals and providers are looking at where the patient does best, and patients are recovering better at home."